Sandipkushwaha20/Food-Delivery-App/README.md

    export default UserClass;
 ```

-- It has a class which has render method, which return JSX code.
+- It has a class that has a render method, which returns JSX code.
-- We use it in same way like function based components e.g.
+- We use it in the same way as function components e.g.
 ``` javascript
    <UserClass />
 ```